-- What is eSports? - How does the industry work? - What are the opportunities within the eSports industry? - What are eSports' challenges?
-What is next for eSports? - How are leagues and teams set up and managed? - What does eSports hold for marketing and branding and sponsorships? - What kind of tools are available for broadcasting, streaming, and league management?
+- How does the industry work? • - What are the opportunities within the eSports industry? • - What are eSports' challenges?
+What is next for eSports? - How are leagues and teams set up and managed? • - What does eSports hold for marketing and branding and sponsorships? - What kind of tools are available for broadcasting, streaming, and league management?